zahin-mohammad/energi3-slack-app/readme.md

   - These can also be configured on the web client for heroku
   - `heroku config:set webhook="{slack incoming web hook}"`
   - `heroku config:set addressList="{space separated list of addresses"`
-- Verify the script works
-  - `heroku run python3 ./bin/nrg-address-summary.py`
 - Install the scheduler via the CLI
   - `heroku addons:create scheduler:standard`
 - Configure the scheduler
   - `heroku addons:open scheduler`
   - `python3 ./bin/nrg-address-summary.py` run command
   - configure frequency as desired
+- Setup Firebase
+  - Create a firebase project at `https://firebase.google.com/`
+  - Create a database
+  - Download a private key from `settings -> Service Accounts`
+  - Rename this file to `firestore-admin.json`
+- Verify the script works
+  - `heroku run python3 ./bin/nrg-address-summary.py`